 How to Install Android 12 Beta on Nokia X20

 Nokia Mobile has revamped the installation process for the Android 12 beta.
-Nokia Mobile has simplified the enrollment process by putting the “My Phone” app into use.
-“My Phone” is a support and troubleshooting app that is pre-installed on all Nokia smartphones from the factory.
-The upgrade to Android 12 Beta and the rollback process is only available via an OTA update that can be requested via the “My Phone” app.
+Nokia Mobile has simplified the enrollment process by putting the “My Device” app into use.
+“My Device” is a support and troubleshooting app that is pre-installed on all Nokia smartphones from the factory.
+The upgrade to Android 12 Beta and the rollback process is only available via an OTA update that can be requested via the “My Device” app.
 So, just in case you face serious issues after upgrading to Android 12 then you will not be able to downgrade manually since no manual downgrade packages are available.

 Note: Nokia Mobile mentions that an upgrade to Android 12 Beta will erase all existing data on your smartphone (although it shouldn’t).
 So, make sure that you have backed up everything before you jump in.
 The same will happen if you decide to downgrade to Android 11.

-- Make sure you are running the latest version of “My Phone” app.
-The latest version right now is 3.0.1.
+- Make sure you are running the latest version of “My Device” app (formerly known as “My Phone”).
+The latest version right now is 3.0.2a.
 Check the Google Play store for any updates.